 Director of LA-AEM

 Nabiha is ambitious and loves challenges.
 She comes from a background in teaching middle and high school math.
 She also holds NLS Transcribing Certification and plans on working towards her Nemeth certification.
 Nabiha believes that there is no better feeling than to know that what the Braille Prison Program will impart will affect multiple students through others in perpetuity.

-VI Support Specialist
+VI Regional Specialist

 Department of Corrections

 DOC has been a huge support in assisting the Angola Braille Program dream.
 This program wouldn’t be in place if it wasn’t for DOC.

 Do you know that there are Braille Prison Programs throughout the nation?
 NPBN assists with the braille prisons programs.